dejwk/janet/doc/Manual.md

 ## What is JANET?

-JANET simplifies development of Java-to-native interfaces by allowing you to mix Java and native syntax in your source files.
+JANET simplifies development of Java-to-native interfaces by allowing you to mix Java and native code (C and C++) in your source files.
 JANET is two things:

 1. A language extension that defines how the code can be mixed in `.janet` files;
 2. A code generating tool that translates `.janet` files into Java and native source files that